augustinh22/msc_markdown/source/02_Theory.md

 \ac{EO}-based information can add a dynamic and regionalised component to improve existing risk assessments.

+improve accountability

+analyse and model conditions

+create maps and other visualisations

+evaluate impacts across sectors and regions, independent of existing borders

+monitor change over time in a consistent and standardised manner

+contribute towards achieving the \acp{SDG} by offering information for nations, organisations and other stakeholders to plan, monitor identified targets, track progress towards their achievement

 ## Indicators for International Initiatives

+- identify which existing indicators from the two initiatives could benefit from \ac{EO}-based Information

+suggest any additional indicators that may be relevant for specific targets, or goals

+- use this to lead into a concept of more time-sensitive analysis than monitoring long-term goals

 ## Livelihood-related Crisis Indicators

 - how can livelihood be addressed from an indicator perspective…
 - some non-\ac{EO} livelihood security indicators (existing or envisioned in literature)
 - existing or envisioned \ac{EO}-based livelihood indicators or sources of evidence
+- lack of definition for crisis -- links to emergency management in a changing climate or more immediate changes/impacts

 \ac{EO} data is not only useful for monitoring longer-term international goals, but also for generating spatially-explicit evidence for assessing the impact of events producing rapid change, such as flooding, deforestation, wildfires, damage to irrigation infrastructure in the dry season, etc.